Importance of keeping your CAD files secure

 In as to why the design of such highly priced (and prized) phones is being leaked into the black market is anybody’s guess.
-It is interesting to note that over two years ago, an Apple executive had revealed that more leaks happen from inside Apple headquarters in Cupertino, California, than from supply chain (vendors)!
+It is interesting to note that over two years ago, an Apple executive had revealed that more leaks happen from inside Apple headquarters in Cupertino, California than from the supply chain (vendors)!

 A Digital Guardian article published a little over a year ago states Tesla CEO Elon Musk as having addressed employees stating that the malicious insider had created fake usernames to modify proprietary Manufacturing Operating System’s (MOS) source code.

 In 2009, a former Boeing Co. engineer of Asian origin was sentenced to more than 15 years in prison for hoarding sensitive information about the US space shuttle program that he intended to share with his homeland.
 Since 2014, the organization has had in place a corporate-wide insider threat program.

 While educational programs and landscape-level security are fine, it is prudent to ensure the protection of every fine-grained CAD file.

-(1) Security on the move
+Security on the move

 This system is based on trust and a common system between the communicators (sender and receiver) to automate the processes of authentication and file decryption.

-Controlling access to files shared on network.
-Setting up access controls based on public directories in networks that is shared by different users and groups internally is considered the most common way to collaborate in a secure manner.
+Controlling access to files shared on the network: Setting up access controls based on public directories in networks that are shared by different users and groups internally is considered the most common way to collaborate in a secure manner.

-Secure File Transfer Protocol (SFTP).
-SFTP depends on maintaining access control lists and password-based authentication paradigms to ensure secure access to authorized internal and external users to remotely access files.
+Secure File Transfer Protocol (SFTP) : SFTP depends on maintaining access control lists and password-based authentication paradigms to ensure secure access to authorized internal and external users to remotely access files.

-Mobile Device Management (MDM).
-Dependent on client or profile services active on mobile devices, such as smartphones, notebooks and laptops, necessitates mobile security standards and container to be managed centrally.
+Mobile Device Management (MDM): Dependent on client or profile services active on mobile devices, such as smartphones, notebooks and laptops, necessitates mobile security standards and container to be managed centrally.

 While most ECM applications are for internal use, some solutions, such as File Sync and Share (EFSS) encompass these services over cloud-based storage and remote access for both internal and external users.

-Digital Rights Management (DRM).
-Digital Rights Management provides organizations the means to apply search, access, management, entitlement and other controls to files that are accessed, shared and used across the organization and outside.
+Digital Rights Management (DRM): Digital Rights Management provides organizations the means to apply search, access, management, entitlement and other controls to files that are accessed, shared and used across the organization and outside.

 The code is shared with the recipient which will allow the recipient, within or outside the organization, using the like application, to open the file.
 However, this has a formidable risk factor – the passcode type, sharing, management and recovery.